matwilso/matwilso.github.io/_posts/gpt-sim.md

 Once we create a general video prediction model, we will also have created a general physics simulator.
 In video prediction, you feed the model some "prompt video" and it tells you what is going to happen next.
 If that video happens to describe a physical system, then your model will happen to simulate physics by predicting forward.
-With enough capacity, enough data, and a few built-in inductive biases, a video-GPT-type model could become insanely good at physical prediction.
+With enough capacity, enough data, and a few built-in inductive biases, a video-GPT-X model could become insanely good at physical prediction.
 Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, video-GPT-X would learn super accurate physics to better predict the next frame.